Is WellnessLiving worth it?+

 What do studios complain about with WellnessLiving?+

-Three consistent complaint patterns: feature complexity overwhelming small studio operators (mid-market scope, boutique workflows); sales-call-gated pricing that varies by negotiation and configuration; and standard 12-month contracts with documented cancellation friction at term-end.
-The Roper Technologies ownership context also produces the typical PE-portfolio pricing trajectory.
+Three consistent complaint patterns: feature complexity overwhelming small studio operators (mid-market scope, boutique workflows); promo-then-standard pricing that reverts sharply after the introductory period; and standard 12-month contracts with documented cancellation friction at term-end.
+The growth-equity ownership context (McCarthy Capital) also tends toward the typical price-escalation trajectory over time.

 What is the best alternative to WellnessLiving?+